 How does a tailor's bunion cause a soft corn?

 One of the greatest things about medicine is that you're always learning.
 This week I saw four different cases of interdigital soft corns called helloma molle.
-These little areas of callus are often found in the space between the 4th and 5th toes and are often confused with case of interdigital athlete's foot.
+These little areas of callus are often found in the space between the 4th and 5th toes and are often confused with a case of interdigital athlete's foot.
 But prior to this week, I hadn't realized the relationship between soft corns and a condition of the 5th metatarsal called a tailor's bunion.

-Take a peek at our knowledgebase article on tailor's bunions and you'll see that the primary contributing cause of a tailor's bunion is the deviation of the 5th metatarsal away from the foot.
+Take a peek at our knowledge base article on tailor's bunions and you'll see that the primary contributing cause of a tailor's bunion is the deviation of the 5th metatarsal away from the foot.
 This bowing of the 5th metatarsal creates the bump we know as a tailor's bunion.

 So what's this have to do with soft corns?
 In each of the four soft corn cases that I saw this week, each had a significant tailor's bunion.
 As the 5th metatarsal bows away from the foot, the long flexor tendon will begin to pull the toe in an eccentric manner.
-In fact, in each of these cases the long flexor tendon was actively pulling the 5th toe against the 4th toe resulting in the recurrent pressure that causes a soft corn.
+In fact, in each of these cases, the long flexor tendon was actively pulling the 5th toe against the 4th toe resulting in the recurrent pressure that causes a soft corn.

-OK, I realize that this information isn't going to change the world, but honestly it is a biomechanical characteristic of the foot that contributes to soft corns that I had never considered.
+OK, I realize that this information isn't going to change the world, but honestly, it is a biomechanical characteristic of the foot that contributes to soft corns that I had never considered.
 30 years of practice to understand this?
 I'm still learning.

 As a boy I overheard a couple of fellows talking about motorcycles.
-One said that the day you think you've mastered riding a motor cycle, that's the days you ought to quit riding.
+One said that the day you think you've mastered riding a motorcycle, that's the days you ought to quit riding.
 And the same holds true for the practice of medicine.
 I learned something new this week.
 I guess I'll stick with this for a while.